calvinolang/coding4peace/README.md

-There is always one moment in childhood when the door opens and lets the future in… Graham Greene, <i>The Power and the Glory</i>
+There is always one moment in childhood when the door opens and lets the future in…<br>
+Graham Greene, <i>The Power and the Glory</i>

 # coding4peace - a coderdojo for young Ukrainian refugees